Brandonmcgirl/ComputerCraft_STORAGE_SCRIPT/README.md

     - Press `RESUME` on the Dank mode monitor interface to begin item transfers.

 ## Warning
-- **Single Bridge Usage**: The script currently sends transfer messages to all connected bridges.
-Using multiple bridges **won’t increase speed**—it only increases the number of Danks you can connect.
+- **Single Bridge Usage ONLY**: The script currently sends transfer messages to all connected bridges so if you try and use multiple it wont work properly!.
+Using multiple bridges **won’t increase speed**—it only increases the number of Danks you can connect(doesnt work).
 - Support for additional Danks and speed improvements may be added if the project gains enough support.

 ## Functions and System Details